THE MODERN SLAVERY ACT 2016 (the “Act”)

 Consort Medical is a leading global Contract Development and Manufacturing Organisation (CDMO), providing advanced delivery technologies, formulation and manufacturing solutions for drugs.

 Our customers include some of the world’s largest pharmaceutical companies.

-Bespak (Devices) — a global market leader in the development and manufacture of drug delivery devices, serving pharmaceutical companies with inhaler and auto-injector technologies and development and manufacturing services.
+Bespak (Devices) – a global market leader in the development and manufacture of premium drug delivery devices, serving pharmaceutical companies with inhaler, auto-injector, nasal and ocular technologies and development and manufacturing services.

 Aesica (Drugs) – a leading pharmaceutical CDMO serving pharmaceutical companies with active pharmaceutical ingredient (API) and finished dose formulation development and manufacturing services.

 OUR SUPPLY CHAINS

 Our supply chains include the sourcing of raw materials, polymers, packaging and semi-finished goods for manufacture of drug delivery devices, components and pharmaceutical products, as well as goods and services required to operate our manufacturing sites such as energy, maintenance facilities management, operating supplies, and capital equipment.